Informatievlaanderen/OSLO-Standaardenregister/README.md

 ### Build steps

-1. on the terminal ensure that NPM_AUTH_TOKEN is set as environment variable
+1. on the terminal ensure that NPM_TOKEN is set as environment variable
 2. make build-base
 3. make build